lohithbhargav/Mini_Project_LTTS/README.md

 <!--lint disable no-duplicate-headings-->
 ### Challenges Faced and How Was It Overcome
 1. Implementation using Multi File & Multifile Programming.
 With alot of experiementation in various ways successfully done.
 2. Github Actions like Unity and build.
+Successfully After a lot of research and from peer helps.
 3. Unit Testing in Implementation.
+Successfully passed the testcase by peer helps.
 4. As Application was static there are no privileged like Admin & Manager, It was a open-source so any one can contribute.
 By git pull the updates will be reflected in application.

 <!--lint disable no-duplicate-headings-->